electricbookworks/ebw-training/must-have-tech-skills/text/09-data-as-content.md

 Aidan,6,"Cape Town, South Africa"
 ```

 If you store content in a Google Sheet, it's also possible to fetch data from it automatically over the Internet, via the Google Sheets API.
-This makes is possible to populate web and ebook pages in real time with up-to-the-minute data.
+This makes it possible to populate web and ebook pages in real time with up-to-the-minute data.
 Creating a script that fetches data automatically is a fairly simple job for a developer.

 ## Directories and dictionaries